-This biennial opportunity supporting the creation and development of new Australian theatre works for primary-aged children (Foundation–Year 6) in Victorian government schools.
+The Joan and Betty Rayner Development Initiative is a biennial opportunity supporting the creation and development of new Australian theatre works for primary-aged children (Foundation–Year 6) in Victorian government schools.

 Reimagined from the previous Fellowship and Commission, this initiative continues the proud legacy of Joan and Betty Rayner by providing up to $60,000 over two years for artists or theatre companies to develop their practice and create an inspiring new work for young audiences.

-The Development Initiative champions creativity, professional growth, and meaningful engagement with children through the performing arts, ensuring the next generation of audiences’ experience theatre that is vibrant, thoughtful, and uniquely Australian.
+The Development Initiative champions creativity, professional growth, and meaningful engagement with children through the performing arts, ensuring the next generation of audiences experience theatre that is vibrant, thoughtful, and uniquely Australian.

 PROGRAM BACKGROUND